IamPritamAcharya/JBase/README.md

 * Keys stored in sorted order
 * Values stored only in leaf nodes
 * Internal nodes contain page references only
-* Leaf nodes are linked for fast range scans
+* Leaf nodes are linked for efficient range scans

 ---